SardiusMedia/serverless-ReqRes/README.md

 reqRes.event({headers: {}})
 console.log(reqRes.event())
 ```
-supports both get and put of the lambda event
+supports both get and put of the serverless event
 > **Type:** Function
 >
 > **Param 'event':** If set, it will update the context